-In 2023, EUREKA had total revenues of mNOK 547 and a balance sheet of mNOK 412.
-During the financial year 2023, EUREKA employed an average of 134 full-time equivalents.
+In 2024, EUREKA had total revenues of mNOK 671 and a balance sheet of mNOK 266.
+During the financial year 2024, EUREKA employed an average of 143 full-time equivalents.
 Consequently, the company is subject to reporting obligations.

 EUREKA has conducted due diligence in accordance with The Transparency Act § 4, and this report publishes the account of the due diligence pursuant to Section 4, as required in Section 5.
-The report has been revised following changes in the board and ownership in Q3 of 2024.